-Today we are going to learn how to do 3 Christmas badges with Adobe Illustrator.
-We will make it with various vector shapes and with a retro look.
-A very functional design and useful to communicate.
+Today we're going to learn how to make 3 Christmas badges with Adobe Illustrator.
+We'll do this with various vector shapes and give them a retro look.
+A very functional and communicative design.
 Are you ready?
 Let’s go!

 1. Prepare the new document

-The first step is to create a new document on Adobe Illustrator (File>New) with this parameters:
+The first step is to create a new document on Adobe Illustrator (File>New) with these values:

 - Dimensions: 800x600px